adamsilver/fdpb/01-a-registration-form.md

 };
 ```

-Some browsers actually support this functionality natively, so if you're providing your own solution you can press the browsers implementation as follows:
+Some browsers provide this functionality natively, so if you're providing your own solution you can supress the browser's implementation as follows:

 ```css
 input[type=password]::-ms-reveal {